 - Fermented pickle juice (not the conventional stuff) – use in place of vinegar

 Want some inspiration on how to add a fermented food to your next dressing?
 Try this totally delicious Japanese Salad Bowls Recipe with Miso Tahini Dressing.

-Prebiotics are food for the probiotics.
+Dressings are a way to add in prebiotic foods; prebiotics are food for the probiotics.
 Prebiotic foods are high in the type of fibre that our healthy bacteria love to eat.
-Check out my post Prebiotics, Probiotics & Fermented Foods – 5 Healthy Gut Tips for more info on the topic.
+See 5 Tips On How To Improve Gut Health Naturally – Prebiotics, Probiotics and Fermented Foods for more info on the topic.
 Some great prebiotic sources that can be added to salad dressings include:

 - Green onion

 I love blending green onion, shallot, garlic, cilantro and lots of lime for a tangy Mexican dressing.
 This Baked Tofu Kale Quinoa Salad Recipe with Glory Bowl Dressing uses fresh garlic for a healthy a prebiotic dose, as well as apple cider vinegar for the bacteria itself.

 Healthy fats not only add that creamy texture that we love in salad dressings, but they also offer important omega-3 fatty acids, beneficial omega-6 fatty acid (gamma linolenic acid) and monounsaturated fats.
 It is a good idea to try to have a source of fat with each meal to ensure adequate absorption of fat-soluble vitamins and antioxidants.
 Some great healthy fats for dressings include: